zammad/zammad-admin-documentation/settings/security/password.rst

    Please note that below password policies *do not* affect administrators setting passwords on user accounts.
-While this seems strange and not safe we believe that an administrator knowing an users passwords is insecure as well.
+While this seems strange and not safe we believe that an administrator knowing an user's password is insecure as well.

    The suggested workflow is either: